-On certain vehicles, the second-row outboard seat belt retractor(s) may not have been installed properly.
-As a result, the seat belts could loosen or detach in a crash.
+On certain vehicles, the second-row seat frames may not have been properly welded.
+As a result, the seatback could fail and move in a crash.

 Safety Risk